Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 Compare Synergy's EV tariffs, calculate home charging costs, and learn how to charge your electric vehicle for almost free with solar in WA.

-More Western Australians are switching to electric vehicles every month.
+More Western Australians switch to electric vehicles every month.
 But how much does it actually cost to charge at home?
 And which Synergy tariff gives you the cheapest charging?
-Let's break it down.
+Here's the breakdown.

 | Level | Power | Charging Speed | Typical Use | |-------|-------|---------------|-------------| | Level 1 | 2.4 kW (standard outlet) | ~12 km/hour | Emergency/overnight top-up | | Level 2 | 7.4 kW (dedicated circuit) | ~40 km/hour | Recommended home charger | | Level 2 | 22 kW (three-phase) | ~120 km/hour | Fast home charging |